 By the way, it would be good to hear that Europe has a Uniform Civil Code, the majority or minorities are ruled by the UCC.
 This makes a country unified and secular.
 Coming back to the Indian perspective, BR Ambedkar while constituting the UCC said that the only Spears which did not have a uniform law, was the marriage and succession laws whereas, on the other hand, laws related to the transfer of property, negotiable instruments, contracts, easements and sales of goods were uniform in nature and followed by all equally.

 The country has been going through a lot of structural changes and there’s no denying that.
 India is undoubtedly the biggest democracy to ever exist, But is ‘one nation, one election’ a devious plot to quash away the democracy or to save it?
 What really is at stake here?
 Explained: One Nation One Election Concept – Big Question to Democracy?

 Implementation of the Uniform Civil Code

 The implementation and need for a Uniform Civil Code can be understood by various case laws.

 The Indian government has always been a supporter of the Uniform Civil Code as per the case of Mohammed Ahmed Khan V. Shah Bano.
 That put the UCC issue back into the preface.
 In this much-praised case, the Supreme Court brought within the cover of section 125 of the Code of Criminal Procedure a divorced Muslim woman.
 It was ruled that she was entitled to maintenance even after her iddat time had ended.
-While in several other previous cases, the Supreme Court had assumed the role of a social reformer.
-The Shah Bano case usurped a seminal place in the history of debates on religion, secularism and women’s rights.
+While in several other previous cases, the Supreme Court has played the role of Custodian of the Constitution.
+The Shah Bano case usurped a seminal place in the history of debates on religion, secularism, and women’s rights.

 What is iddat?